Lung Cancer: Managing Shortness of Breath

 Dyspnea is the medical word for difficulty breathing.
 It's a common symptom in people

 who have lung cancer or have cancer that has spread to the lungs.
 Dyspnea happens

-Dyspnea occurs when patients have trouble moving air in and out of their lungs.
-Patients can also experience dyspnea if their lungs are not getting enough oxygen.
+when you have trouble moving air in and out of your lungs.
+You can also have dyspnea

 Who gets dyspnea?

 You may have dyspnea if you have lung cancer.
 Or you may have it if you have another